Wallace rubbed his temples, his eyes closed. He was waiting for Tammy to come back with her specialty to reduce his headache and end the hungover.

 What did Angela do instead?
 She just leaned into him and gave him a tight hug.
 “I’m so lucky to have such an honest boyfriend.”

 That afternoon, Wallace parked in front of the bar he visited last night.
 That did not mean he was back for another trip of drowning himself in the poison.
 He was just back to try his luck.
-And it stroke around 8.
+And it struck around 8.
 Wallace got out of his car and walked toward the other car.
 And the guy inside it stepped out.

 “Hey,” Wallace said.